ENG4515 – Britain since 1945

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

-Marks will be published on Studentweb no later than three weeks after the exam.
+Grades will be published on Studentweb three weeks after the exam.

 Explanations and appeals